 When Kurt Cobain died, the band’s Unplugged session was the clip that every story ran, because the event was more like a funeral than a concert.
-It’s no wonder then that the guitar Cobain played on the night went on to be the most expensive sold at auction, fetching over $6 million by time the hammer fell
+It’s no wonder then that the guitar Cobain played that night went on to be the most expensive sold at auction, fetching over $6 million by the time the hammer fell.

-But there’s so much more to the Nirvana front man’s iconic acoustic than a pricey auction listing – from the sublime to the ridiculous, keep on reading as we discover 5 facts you might not have known about Kurt Cobain’s Martin D18.
+But there’s so much more to the Nirvana front man’s iconic acoustic than a pricey auction listing.
+From the sublime to ridiculous, keep on reading as we discover 5 facts you may not know about Kurt Cobain’s Martin D18.